Nomso-nm/Global-Online-Sales-/README.md

 Which customers have the highest purchase frequency?

-Are there seasonal trends in sales?
+Are there any variations in sales trend?

-How does the sales performance vary across different regions or countries?
+How does the sales performance vary across different countries?

 What is the average product price across different categories?